Step 1: Identify the need for policy or procedure development, amendment, revision or rescission

 - Significant changes to practice

 - No longer relevant or required.

 Once the appropriate Policy Sponsor has been identified, they need to confirm/approve that a policy/ procedure needs to be developed.
 Check for the possible enhancement of an existing policy and procedure which may cover the issue before developing a new one.
 It is important to establish principles which apply to the policy's subject and consider issues of implementation for the potential policy/procedure.

 A Policy (usually less than 6 pages) is a formal statement of principle consistent with relevant legislation, and University Statutes and Regulations, that regulates, directs and controls University-wide operations and is formally reviewed every five years.

 A Procedure (usually more than 6 pages) outlines a series of Actions, Activities and Steps required (and by whom) to implement the Policy across the University and is formally reviewed every three years.
 All procedures relate to and are consistent with the Policy to which they refer.

-Step 2: Completing and Submitting a Policy Document Approval (PDA) Form
+Step 2: Completing and Submitting a Policy Development and Review (PDR) Form

 - That the proposed policy/procedure does not overlap with other documents under development;